Shared Ownership Somerset

 If you’re worried you won’t be able to stump up the cash for a new home in Somerset, then think again.
 The region has some fantastic investments up for sale – many available through the government-backed shared ownership scheme.
 Take Patch Meadows in Somerton - a development of one-, two-, three-, and four-bedroom homes that’s framed with countryside but within walking distance of Somerton town centre and schools.

 For commuters, Castle Cary station is just 20 minutes away and has direct services to Bristol, Bath and London.
 Interiors are serene and pared back, from white-wooden vinyl flooring to neutral kitchens and bathrooms.
 In the cathedral city of Wells, the fresh development of Bishops Green has sprung up with a focus on families and first-time buyers.
 Many of the ultra-modern and luxe properties have island kitchens leading to large gardens; and Wells city centre is a short walk away with pubs, restaurants, schools and shops on your doorstep.
 Over in Yeovil, meanwhile, there’s Bunford Heights – a new plot of homes in a rural idyll just outside of West Coker, which has its own primary school, Post Office, petrol station, butchers, hairdressers and restaurants.

 So what are you waiting for?
 There are some fantastic properties for sale in Somerset.
-Get in touch with Property Booking today to guide you through the process and you’ll be onto a winner.
+Get in touch with Keaze today to guide you through the process and you’ll be onto a winner.